-- Total assets of the Authority were \$1.33 billion at June 30, 2016, down slightly from \$1.38 billion at June 30, 2015, primarily due to an increase in investments to Authority-owned residence halls offset by a decrease in restricted cash and investments and a slight decrease in accounts receivable reflecting renovation and construction projects on the college-owned student activity facilities.
-Sources of funds for these projects include bond funds and capital improvement reserves. - For the year ended June 30, 2016, capital assets grew by \$44.4 million due primarily to the continuation, completion, and commencement of construction projects on Authority-owned residence halls.
-Details of capital assets are provided on page 13. - Fiscal year 2016 activity also included renovations and new construction projects on student activity facilities.
-Operating Revenues increased \$2.3 million in fiscal year 2016 from fiscal year 2015 due to increased assessment revenues used to fund debt obligations, Authority operations, and deposits to capital reserves. - In December 2015, the Authority issued \$15.9 million Series 2015A at a true interest cost of 3.1%.
-The proceeds of the Series 2015A provided funds for acquisition of three separate properties on behalf of Framingham State, renewal and adaption projects for various residence halls at Fitchburg State, Massachusetts College of Liberal Arts and Westfield State and student activity projects at Massachusetts College of Liberal Arts. - In February 2016, the Authority issued \$177.3 million in Series 2016A Refunding Bonds with a true interest cost of 3.2%.
-These bonds refunded bonds originally issued in 2008 and 2009 to generate net present value debt service savings of \$28 million or 14.7% of the refunded bonds.
+- Total assets of the Authority were \$1.31 billion at June 30, 2017, down slightly from \$1.33 billion at June 30, 2016, primarily due to a decrease in cash and investments and in accounts receivable reflecting construction projects on the college-owned student activity facilities. - For the year ended June 30, 2017, net capital assets declined by \$9.1 million, or 1.0% due primarily to depreciation outpacing construction projects on Authority-owned facilities.
+Details of capital assets are provided on page 12. - Fiscal year 2017 operating revenues increased \$9.4 million or 12.2% from fiscal year 2016 due to increased assessment revenues used to fund debt obligations, Authority operations, and deposits to capital reserves. - In January 2017, the Authority issued two series of bonds.
+The first was \$20.59 million Series 2017A with a true interest cost of 3.06%.
+The proceeds of Series 2017A provided funds for acquisition of a residence hall and improvements to an athletic facility at Fitchburg State, and renewal and adaption projects for various residence halls at Bridgewater State, Fitchburg State, and Massachusetts College of Liberal Arts.
+The second issue was \$3.055 million Community College Program Series 2 with a true interest cost of 2.75%.
+The proceeds of Series 2 provided funds for improvements to the student center at Mount Wachusett Community College.

-(a component unit of the Commonwealth of Massachusetts)

-Management's Discussion and Analysis

-For the Years Ended June 30, 2016 and 2015
+Management's Discussion and Analysis For the Years Ended June 30, 2017 and 2016 Unaudited